Abhay Deol: Career expansion and fluctuations (2014–present)

 In 2014, Deol hosted few episodes of Channel V's crime television series Gumrah: End of Innocence.

-In 2021 Deol was seen in series 1962: The War in the Hills as Major Suraj Singh, a character inspired from Major Shaitan Singh, Disney Channel original film Spin, hailed as Disney's first film centered around an Indian-American family, wherein he played the role of Arvind Kumar, the father of the protagonist Rhea Kumar, a teenage girl who learns that she has a passion for creating DJ mixes and crime comedy film Velle.
+In 2021, Deol was seen in series 1962: The War in the Hills as Major Suraj Singh, a character inspired from Major Shaitan Singh, in the Disney Channel original film Spin, hailed as Disney's first film centered around an Indian-American family, wherein he played the role of Arvind Kumar, the father of the protagonist Rhea Kumar, and in the crime comedy film Velle.

 In the media

 Deol has been described by the Indian media as an actor who continuously understands how to play complex characters.
 He appeared on several magazine covers including the Man's World and the Time Out Mumbai, with titles such as "The New Face of Indian Cinema".
 In 2009, Deol was included in the list of Zoom's "50 Most Desirable Hotties", being placed seventh.
 Deol learned the Israeli martial art Krav Maga.
 He has expressed feminist views on social media and has also been vocal about minority and migrant rights in India.

+In 2014, ahead of the release of his maiden production venture, One by Two, he criticised the company T-Series, at the red carpet of the 20th Screen Awards, for assaulting him, as he refused to get the musical trio Shankar–Ehsaan–Loy to sign an "illegal clause", concerned with the copyright of the film's music.